 The percentage of cancers diagnosed at an early stage was 42% in 2004 while those cancers diagnosed at an advanced stage were 15%.
 The percentage of cancer diagnosed at a late stage varied greatly by cancer type.
 Over three-quarters of ovarian cancer and 65% of lung cancer cases are diagnosed at an advanced stage.
 Advanced cancers were found more often in the 40-64 age group than in those over age 65.
 Minorities are consistently more likely to have cancer diagnosed at an advanced stage.

-5 Surendera Babu A, et al. Florida Annual Cancer Report: 2005 Incidence and Mortality.
-Tallahassee: Florida Department of Health, 2009
+5 Florida Annual Cancer Report.
+2005 Incidence and Mortality.

 OTHER STATE CANCER CONTROL PROGRAMS